UW Genome Sciences

 • A monthly $25-per-account surcharge will apply if you or any family member enrolled in PEBB medical coverage uses tobacco products.

-• A monthly $50 surcharge will apply if you enroll your spouse or registered domestic partner in PEBB medical coverage and the spouse or domestic partner has chosen not to enroll in other employer-based group medical insurance that is comparable to Uniform Medical Plan (UMP) Classic.
+• A monthly $50 surcharge will apply if you enroll your spouse or partner in PEBB medical coverage and the spouse or partner has chosen not to enroll in other employer-based group medical insurance that is comparable to Uniform Medical Plan (UMP) Classic.

 In 2013, the Legislature established two new premium surcharges to go into effect July 1, 2014: